coreos/fedora-coreos-pipeline/HACKING.md

 This will create:

-1. the Jenkins master imagestream,
+1. the Jenkins controller imagestream,
-2. the Jenkins slave imagestream,
+2. the Jenkins agent imagestream,
 3. the coreos-assembler imagestream,
 4. the `PersistentVolumeClaim` in which we'll cache, and
 5. the Jenkins pipeline build.